dtinth/gojam/README.md

 ## Usage

-A simple CLI, `gojamclient` is provided that can connect to a Jamulus server and send received audio to another TCP server as raw PCM samples (16-bit, 48kHz, 2 channels).
+A simple CLI, `gojamclient` is provided that can connect to a Jamulus server and send received audio to another TCP server as raw PCM samples (16-bit signed, little endian, 48kHz, 2 channels).

 First, you need to run a TCP server that will receive the audio samples.
 For example, you can use a combination of `nc` and `play` (from `sox` package) to listen to the audio: